 Remove all packaging materials from inside the smoker, including the shelves and side racks.
-(Remove the cardboard protector around the thermostat probe)
+Also remove the cardboard protecting the thermostat located on the interior back wall in the center.

-Place 8 ounces of wood in the wood box on the left side, and close and latch the smoker door (below shows a wood box with 8 ounces of hickory).
+Place 8 ounces of wood in the wood box and close and latch the smoker door (below shows a wood box with 8 ounces of hickory).